kenjilopezalt/kenjilopezalt.github.io/_posts/2014-06-21-Rou-Jia-Bing,-Beijing-Yogurt,-and-Liang-Pi-(You-Want-to-Eat-These).md

 We bought our yogurt and started walking back to the hostel, when my food radar registered a solid <em>bleep</em>.

-<em>What is the disk-shaped object man is holding in his hands?</em> my eyes said to my brain. <em>I'm not sure, let's ask the nose</em>, he responded.
+<em>What is the disk-shaped object that man is holding in his hands?</em> my eyes said to my brain. <em>I'm not sure, let's ask the nose</em>, he responded.

-</em>Smells faintly of cilantro, with perhaps a hint of braised pork and soy sauce</em>, said my nose to both of them.
+<em>Smells faintly of cilantro, with perhaps a hint of braised pork and soy sauce</em>, said my nose to both of them.

 At that point, as often happens, my feet took charge of the rest of my body and turned us in the direction that the man had just come from.
 It was all I could do to tell my mouth to call after Adri and tell her I was being involuntarily led away.